Abdus Sattar (president)

 Abdus Sattar (1 March 1906 – 5 October 1985) was a Bangladeshi statesman.
-A leader of the Bangladesh Nationalist Party (BNP), he served as the President of Bangladesh from 1981 to 1982, and earlier as the Vice President of Bangladesh.
-A jurist by profession, Sattar held numerous constitutional and political offices in British India, East Pakistan and Bangladesh.
-He was a cabinet minister, supreme court judge, and chief election commissioner.
+A leader of the Bangladesh Nationalist Party (BNP), he served as the president of Bangladesh from 1981 to 1982, and earlier as the vice president.
+A jurist by profession, Abdus Sattar held numerous constitutional and political offices in British India, East Pakistan and Bangladesh.
+He was a cabinet minister, Supreme Court judge, and chief election commissioner of Pakistan.
+He took oath and became president shortly after the assassination of president Ziaur Rahman.

-Sattar was one of the few executive presidents in the country's history.
-Beset by health problems and old age, his short lived presidency was marked by growing political turmoil and interference from the military.
-Sattar was overthrown in the 1982 Bangladesh coup d'état.
+Abdus Sattar was an elected president through a popular vote.
+His short lived presidency was marked by growing political turmoil and interference from the military.
+Abdus Sattar was overthrown in March of 1982 by the then army chief General Hussain Muhammad Ershad.